Rev. John A. O'Brien Professor of Philosophy

 Metaphysics, Philosophy of Religion

-Michael Rea is Rev. John A. O’Brien Professor of Philosophy and Director of the Center for Philosophy of Religion.
-He has taught at the University of Notre Dame since 2001.
-His research focuses primarily on topics in metaphysics, philosophy of religion, and analytic theology.
-He has has written or edited more than ten books and forty articles, and has given numerous lectures in the United States, United Kingdom, European Union, Russia, China, and Iran, including the 2017 Gifford Lectures at the University of St. Andrews.
+Michael Rea is Rev. John A. O’Brien Professor of Philosophy, Concurrent Faculty in the Gender Studies Program, and Director of the Center for Philosophy of Religion at the University of Notre Dame, where he has taught since 2001.
+His research focuses primarily on topics in philosophy of religion, analytic theology, metaphysics, and feminist philosophy.
+He has written or edited more than fifteen books and over fifty articles, and has given numerous lectures in the United States, United Kingdom, European Union, Russia, China, and Iran, including the 2017 Gifford Lectures at the University of St. Andrews.